“Caveat Emptor” Noun- The principple that the buyer alone is resposiblefor checking the quality and suitability products before a purchase is made.

-There is nothing more objectionable to me, more offensive than those who prey upon the weak, the desperate.
+There is nothing more objectionable to me, more offensive than those who prey upon the vulnerable, the desperate.
 They peddle false hope and the promise of “A Cure” for what ails you.
 No matter the illness, the snake oil salesmen lurks in the shadows insidiously seeking to profit from your pain.
 As someone who suffers from a rare genetic disease I am all too familiar with the false claims, hyped promises and breakthrough treatments peddled online and in the real world.
 For me, for my condition, I have seen the vitamin therapies, herbal remedies, retinal electric stimulation, ocular acupuncture, oxygen therapy and a very long list of sure fire cures that make promises ranging from halting the progression of vision loss to all together curing the disease.
 If I had a nickel for every “Cure” I have seen or had emailed to me by a friend or family member who had read some new breakthrough treatment, I wouldn’t need to work another day in my life because I would be a millionaire.
 Here is the truth, it is a bitter pill to swallow, it was for me as it relates to my eye disease.
 It is a truth I had to learn and accept and one that applies not just to those who suffer from degenerative eye diseases but from a whole bunch of medical malady’s.
 Chances are, there is no cure.
 No magic pill, no syringe filled with healing elixir or comfort through poking, prodding, needles or electric shock.
 This does not mean that there aren't efforts afoot, it just means that maybe you should read on, listen to what I have to say and see what you think.
 I want to begin by asking that you understand this, I know there are some very promising studies underway that may in the future become viable treatments.
 I never want to be the one who sounds the defeatist alarm, however, I will call to attention those out there peddling false hope that offer little more than separating you from your hard-earned money.
 They seek not to help, but to take you off the path you were meant to travel and meant to conquer.

 The one thing that the snake oil salesman counts on comes from the old adage, “Hope springs eternal.”
 Right about now you are asking, “How are you so sure that any one or all of the above-mentioned treatments are bogus?”
 For me it is simple.
 There are some pretty wealthy and influential individuals who suffer from my particular disease.
 A couple are billionaires, for the purpose of my point I will use one, Steve Wynn, the Las Vegas Casino and Resort mogul.
 As I write this, Mr. Wynn is still going blind, his money hasn’t changed that fact and we are equals on the vision front.
 Probably the only thing we have in common.
 The point is that if you are thinking about or are dumping money into vitamin therapies, ocular acupuncture or God forbid electrically shocking your eye, yes, that is a real thing, then please stop.
 Take a breath, do some research and most importantly, look to those who have money and influence who may be suffering from what ails you and see if their quality of life has changed, if they are cured.
 My guess is, they aren’t.
 Despite all the money that has been spent we still see bald men, we still see overweight people, people are still blind, still suffering and dying from certain forms of cancer.
 Steve Jobs, the founder of Apple had all the money in the world and even he didn’t beat Pancreatic Cancer.
 I make this point not to dash your hope, I say this because I would rather see you save your money and the agony of not only losing your battle, but losing it with less of your hard-earned money in your pocket.
 P.T.
 Barnum was noted for coining the phrase, “There is a sucker born every minute,” I am asking you not to be a sucker.